GibraltarSoftware/Loupe.JavaScript/src/loupe-typescript/README.md

 * warning(category: string, caption: string, description: string, parameters?: any[] | null, exception?: any | null, details?: any | null, methodSourceInfo?: * MethodSourceInfo | null) - write a categorized Warning message to Loupe.
 * verbose(category: string, caption: string, description: string, parameters?: any[] | null, exception?: any | null, details?: any | null, methodSourceInfo?:MethodSourceInfo | null) - write a categorized Verbose message to Loupe.
 * write(severity: LogMessageSeverity, category: string, caption: string, description: string, parameters?: any[] | null, exception?: any | null, details?: any |null, methodSourceInfo?: MethodSourceInfo | null) - write a categorized message to Loupe.
+* recordException(exception: any, details?: any, category?: string) - write an exception to Loupe.
+Parses out a stack trace from the exception.
 * setSessionId(value: string) - set the client session id.
 * setCORSOrigin(value: string | null) - set the target endpoint for log message.
 If not set, the current host is used with the default log point of <code>/Loupe/Log</code>.
 * setAuthorizationHeader(header: Header) - sets the <code>Authorization</code> header to send when logging to Loupe.